William Dind

 William Dind (c.
 1813 – 23 January 1895) was an hotelier and theatre manager in Sydney, Australia, where he was the longtime lessee of the Royal Victoria, and Prince of Wales theatres.
-He settled on Sydney's North Shore, where he was active in local government, and he and his son William Forster Dind, aka W. Forster Dind (frequently misspelled "Foster") or William Dind jun, ran hotels which were popular with theatrical people.
+He settled on Sydney's North Shore, where he was active in local government, and he and his son William Forster Dind, W. Forster Dind (frequently misspelled "Foster") or William Dind jun, ran hotels which were popular with theatrical people.